 Figure 5 plots proportions of those in worst health in both countries showing several distinct patterns in health status in both countries.
 First levels of worse health are always higher in the UK than in the US.
 However, these different levels of subjective health status in the UK compared to the US have been shown to be due to different subjective health thresholds between the two countries.
-In the age groups we are considering the British are typically healthier than the Americans with prevalence of almost all diseases higher in the US compared to the UK (Banks et al. (2006)).
+In the age groups we are considering the British are typically healthier than the Americans with prevalence of almost all diseases higher in the US compared to the UK (Banks et al. 2006).
 At the same objective health levels, the British report themselves in worse health on subjective scales.

 The second pattern to note in Figure 5 is that the fraction of a cohort in poor health rises with age in both countries.
+Between ages 45 and 70 the fraction in worse health increases by about 15 percentage points which in the US implies an almost a doubling of the fraction.
+These growing levels of poor health with age are no doubt understated somewhat since rising mortality with age is removing some of those in worse health from the sample as we move to the next age group.

 The third pattern concerns cohort effects in these paths of health at older ages.
-While, there is little evidence of cohort differences in the UK; cohort differences are however apparent in the US.
-Finally, we note that subjective health declines faster with age in the UK than the US.
-We attempt to account for the potential role of health status in explaining the different expenditure patterns we observe in Figure 1 in our regression analysis below.
+There is little evidence of cohort differences in the UK; cohort differences are however apparent in the US.
 The impact of declining health on consumption decisions in a life-cycle model will depend on how it affects the marginal utility of consumption.
 If poor health reduces the marginal utility of consumption, then we will observe that consumption declines more steeply with age as health deteriorates.
 Various papers have investigated the dependence of the marginal utility of consumption on health without achieving consensus on either its sign or magnitude (see Finkelstein, Luttmer and Notowidigdo (2009) for a survey of the available literature).
 Lillard and Weiss (1997) find that there is substantial positive effect on marginal utility using panel data on consumption (as inferred from income flows and asset changes) and health shocks.
 By contrast, employing a novel approach that combines data on permanent income, utility proxies and health data, Finkelstein, Luttmer, and Notowidigdo (2008) find a substantial negative effect.
 Other studies have essentially found no effect.
 De Nardi, French and Jones (2010) estimate a model allowing preferences over consumption to be health dependent.
 They find that the parameter governing the effect of health on the marginal utility is negative but statistically insignificant.
+The age paths of worse health in Figure 5 seem similar in the two countries so differential declining health at older ages does not appear to be a likely reason for different paths of nondurable consumption in the two countries in Figure 1